Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IpKxv4dkVJU.md

 # [July 20th, 2021 Livestream](../2021-07-20.md)
 ## Q&A: Did you go over the areas we're not to build in for the moment?
 https://www.youtube.com/watch?v=IpKxv4dkVJU
+This question was possibly replaced with a more recent answer: [August 6th, 2021 Livestream Q&A: Can we get a map to see what's been worked on & what's been changed](./yt-MxvGbCCc6DI,494.02686666666665,542.7755666666667.md) [https://youtube.com/clip/Ugxc2QWKgGz3eJShU2N4AaABCQ](https://youtube.com/clip/Ugxc2QWKgGz3eJShU2N4AaABCQ)

 ### Topics
 * [Satisfactory Updates > World Update](../topics/satisfactory-updates/world-update.md)